LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Summary**</ins>

 This project determines the number of steps taken by an individual over a 10-second period.
 It then infers whether they are stationary, walking or running from this.
 The classification is determined using a four-step algorithm and a Freescale MMA8451Q accelerometer.
+The design was implemented using a Freescale FRDM-KL03Z development platform, which contains the MMA8451Q by default.

 <ins>**Step 1: Maximal Axis Detection**</ins>